+Shipping Paper

-Shipping Paper TO: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1 Quantity HM Des cription Weight 1 cylinder ("RQ" means that this is a reportable quantity.)
-2 of the Materials (2.3 is Class from 3 of the Materials (Un1076 Identification Number Column Hazardo Table.)
-Inhalation ne is the shipping om Column Hazardous Table.) the Hazardous Table.) is the stion from 4 of the us materials 25 lbs This is to certify that the above named materials are properly classified, described, packaged marked and labeled, and are in proper condition for transportation.
+то: ABC Corporation 88 Valley Street Anywhere, VA FROM: DEF Corporation 55 Mountain Street Nowhere, CO Page 1 of 1

+Quantity HM De scription Weight

+RQ Phosgene, 2.3.
+25 lbs cylinder UN1076 Poison.
+Inhalation Hazard. ("RQ" Zone A means that this is a (Phosgene is the reportable proper shipping name from Column 2 quantity.) of the Hazardous Materials Table.)
+(2.3 is the Hazard Class from Column 3 of the Hazardous Table.)
+Materials (Un1076 is the Identification Number from Column 4 of the Hazardous materials Table.)